BradleyCulley/bradleyculley.github.io/_posts/2025-09-06-Bruce-Lee-and-lost-time.md

 </p>

 <p>
+Bruce Lee seems to have taken the high-integrity approach, though.
+The lost time of months bedridden became the best-selling martial arts book of all time.
-One can speculate that, just like the pain of being bedridden drove Lee to write <i>Tao of Jeet Kune Do</i>, so did the regret from the lost time of a youth of crime and dysfunction motivate the profusion of creative beauty in Lee's subsequent life.
+Similarly, one can speculate that the regret from the "lost time" of a youth of crime motivated the profusion of creative beauty in Bruce Lee's subsequent life.
 </p>

 <br/>